$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: The case Theta2 : Proof of Theorem

+The three main ingredients to obtain the result are: 1) Give a lower bound for the probability that the relevant event happens before the $\rbs$-boundary strip is reached and before some fixed finite time (where the event for Theorem~\ref{thm:probmergeYt} part (i) and (ii) is the merger of two trajectories and the occurrence of the renewal time~$\renewal$, respectively).
+2) If one of the two solutions has entered the $\rbs$-boundary strip before the occurrence of the event of interest, estimate the time until the two trajectories are again simultaneously in the $\rin$-interior.
+3) \modifbis{Control the total time taken by $n$ iterations of the phases from steps 1) and 2) and conclude using Lemma \ref{unificationlemma}}.
+We think our approach is of interest in its own right, because the argument seems to generalize to processes that admit a L{\'e}vy sandwich \modifbis{near the boundary of their domain}.

 The underlying idea appears in classic works and in many settings it is formalized in a Lyapunov-function framework.
 A minorisation condition on the kernel out of a predefined set usually ensures the possibility of merging two solutions whenever they are in that set.
 A drift condition, which usually involves the generator and a so-called Lyapunov-function, ensures that the predefined set is sufficiently recurrent.
 We refer to~\citep{Jones2001} for an accessible introduction, and to~\cite{Meyn1993} for relevant details.

-In contrast, our approach in Section \ref{sec:accbdd:sub:controlinside} employs a (generalized) Doeblin condition (see Lemma~\ref{prop:mergeprob}) as it appears for example in~\citep{Kulik2011} (see \citep[p.192 ff.]{Doob1990} for a more classic formulation).
-To ensure a suitable recurrence structure, we develop in Section~\ref{sec:accbdd:sub:bddstrip} a method relying on the comparison results established in the previous section.
-We think our approach is of interest in its own right, because the argument seems to generalize to processes that admit a L{\'e}vy sandwich {near their boundary}.
+In contrast, our approach employs a (generalized) Doeblin condition as it appears for example in~\citep{Kulik2011} (see \citep[p.192 ff.]{Doob1990} for a more classic formulation).

+In order to carry out the steps outlined above, we define the following sequence of stopping times (see Fig.~\ref{fig:bothboundaries} for an illustration).
+Let $\tin>0$.
+Set $\waitbds{0}\coloneqq 0$ and for $n\geq 0$,